 Process, liminality, mediation, transmission, radio, resonance, orality, archive, and abundance.

-In our coinciding and crossing of paths with Ukrainian artist, mediator, educator, and musician Anton Kats (b.
+In the coinciding and crossing of paths with Ukrainian artist, mediator, educator, and musician Anton Kats (b.
 1983, Kherson, Ukraine), “the stars aligned” to put prior learning and formats to the test.
-Three remote encounters, six hours of recording, and several red-hot scissors have produced this exquisite corpse in which we explore a discourse and practice that tend to spill over and exceed boundaries in both nuance and detail.
+Three remote encounters, six hours of recording, and several red-hot scissors have produced this exquisite corpse which explores a discourse and practice that tend to spill over and exceed boundaries in both nuance and detail.
 Anton Kats is pure process, discipline, energy, and empathy.

 Ambiguity and transition inform every step of Anton Kats’s practice.
 From his lived experience, which includes a rushed migration (and subsequent assimilation) – from post-Soviet Ukraine to the euphoric, Europe without borders of the 2000s – and experiences in high academia – with a practice-based doctorate at Goldsmiths – before landing in the liminal spaces between the contemporary art gallery, informal education, festivals, and club culture, where he now intermittently dwells.
 His vices and virtues include handling, mixing, and confronting the vocabularies of academia and everyday life, while trying to strike a delicate balance between the pragmatic, political, and aesthetic, with his antenna always tuned to the privileges and possible agencies that open up in the artistic arena and all the possible complexities that may (or may not) arise from there.
 Practice shapes his research, and his projects are produced in spaces and in close collaboration with specific people and groups, including names like Hiwa K and the Chicago Boys, Lawrence Abu Hamdan, Nabil Ahmed, Janna Graham from the Centre for Possible Studies, and more recently, Maia Urstad and Eva Rowson… to mention just a few.